kk090745/Hello-world-projects/README.md

    - A simple Spring Boot application that demonstrates a REST API returning "Hello, World!"
 4. **C++ Hello World**
    - A simple C++ program that prints "Hello World" to the console.
+5. **Java Hello World**
+   - A Java program that prints "Hello, World!" to the console.

 ## Getting Started